Pentecostalism: Spiritual gifts

 Just as fruit should be evident in the life of every Christian, Pentecostals believe that every Spirit-filled believer is given some capacity for the manifestation of the Spirit.
 The exercise of a gift is considered to be a manifestation of the Spirit, not of the gifted person, and though the gifts operate through people, they are primarily gifts given to the Church.
 They are valuable only when they minister spiritual profit and edification to the body of Christ.
 Pentecostal writers point out that the lists of spiritual gifts in the New Testament do not seem to be exhaustive.
 It is generally believed that there are as many gifts as there are useful ministries and functions in the Church.
 A spiritual gift is often exercised in partnership with another gift.
 For example, in a Pentecostal church service, the gift of tongues might be exercised followed by the operation of the gift of interpretation.

 According to Pentecostals, all manifestations of the Spirit are to be judged by the church.
 This is made possible, in part, by the gift of discerning of spirits, which is the capacity for discerning the source of a spiritual manifestation—whether from the Holy Spirit, an evil spirit, or from the human spirit.
 While Pentecostals believe in the current operation of all the spiritual gifts within the church, their teaching on some of these gifts has generated more controversy and interest than others.
 There are different ways in which the gifts have been grouped.
 W. R. Jones suggests three categories, illumination (Word of Wisdom, word of knowledge, discerning of spirits), action (Faith, working of miracles and gifts of healings) and communication (Prophecy, tongues and interpretation of tongues).
 Duffield and Van Cleave use two categories: the vocal and the power gifts.

 Vocal gifts

 The gifts of prophecy, tongues, interpretation of tongues, and words of wisdom and knowledge are called the vocal gifts.
-Pentecostals look to 1 Corinthians 14 for instructions on the proper use of the spiritual gifts, especially the vocal ones.
+Pentecostals look to for instructions on the proper use of the spiritual gifts, especially the vocal ones.
 Pentecostals believe that prophecy is the vocal gift of preference, a view derived from 1 Corinthians 14.
 Some teach that the gift of tongues is equal to the gift of prophecy when tongues are interpreted.
 Prophetic and glossolalic utterances are not to replace the preaching of the Word of God nor to be considered as equal to or superseding the written Word of God, which is the final authority for determining teaching and doctrine.